 Successful kart racing career

-He was born on 15th of April 1990 in Heidelberg and at the age of five, he began to drive a kart.
+Nico Bastian was born in April 1990 in Heidelberg and at the age of five, he began to drive a kart.
 Three years later Nico made a debut in kart-slalom events and over the years progressed through the ranks of kart racing.

 Until 2006, Bastian won many regional and national trophies.
 He was Indoor Superkart Club Championship winner in 2003, while in the following two years Nico was first in the GTT Langstreckecup for juniors.
 In 2004 and 2006 he was also the GTT Langstreckecup overall champion.